jaweriaamjad/jaweriaamjad.github.io/content/about.md

 I turn 40 next year.

-I'm at the cusp of achieving everything I set out to — and finally understanding what I actually want.
-How to gain financial independence in a way where I'm not just trading time for money.
-How to build something that compounds.

-I've already started: I work at a place that doesn't require me to come in every day.
-I'm learning to design the next season of my life, rather than follow a script someone else wrote.
+I've reached the point where I understand how the game works — career trajectories, financial systems, the difference between earning and building wealth.
+More importantly, I've developed the clarity to know what I actually want.

+I work in a role that gives me flexibility.
+I'm learning to create income that doesn't require trading all my time.
+I'm raising two kids with intention, not anxiety.
+And I'm building a public presence around ideas that matter to me.

+This isn't a pivot born from crisis.
+It's an expansion born from **capacity**.

 ---

-## What this space is for
+## What I'm building here

-I write for women in midlife who did everything they were told would lead to success — **education, marriage, children, career** — and are now asking harder questions about peace, money, and meaning.
+I write for women in midlife who have accomplished plenty and are now asking: *What do I want to build next?*

+Not from exhaustion.
+Not from regret.
+From **clarity**.

-Through reflections on work, motherhood, culture, and financial independence, I explore how to build a life that is **ambitious without being anxious**, and **grounded without being small**.
+Through reflections on work, motherhood, culture, and money, I explore what it means to live ambitiously without living anxiously — to be driven and grounded at the same time.

 ---

+## The support system

+I have an incredible sister who has been my partner through everything.
+Building something meaningful is easier when you're not doing it alone.
+I don't take that for granted.

+---

-## Connect
+## Let's connect

 I'm building in public.
-You can find me on:
+Find me on:

-- TikTok (coming soon)
+- TikTok (launching soon)
-- Instagram (coming soon)
+- Instagram (launching soon)
 - [LinkedIn](https://linkedin.com/in/jaweriaamjad)

-Or explore this site — follow the threads, trust your curiosity.
+Or explore this site.
+Follow the threads.
+See where they lead.